Bleacher Creature (mascot): Redesign

 The original Bleacher Creature costume was designed and fabricated by Kathy Spetz.
 After several successful years, the Braves organization decided to 'slim down' the Bleacher Creature.
 Spetz redesigned the mascot with a slimmer physique and the Braves introduced his new profile mid-season 1980.
-An introduction party was set up at a Braves home game, pre-event media was used to announce the change and special hats were giving out to all fans attending.
+An introduction party was set up at a Braves home game, pre-event media was used to announce the change and special hats were given out to all fans attending.
 Coffey continued to fill the Bleacher Creature role until the mascot was retired at the close of the 1981 Braves season.
 Dennis Coffey's notable quote when asked about being the Bleacher Creature was most commonly, "It's fun if you like being green!"
-Coffey obviously enjoyed being green as he was mentioned in many newspaper articles and press releases during his career with the Braves as being humorous, fun-loving and great with fans and kids alike.
+Coffey enjoyed being green as he was mentioned in many newspaper articles and press releases during his career with the Braves as being humorous, fun-loving and great with fans and kids alike.